dylan-j-young/mta-b-line-analysis/README.md

 ## Overview

-This folder contains the code used to prepare and analyze publicly available MTA NYCT data for the PAU Analyst Skills Exercise.
+This folder contains the code used to prepare and analyze publicly available MTA NYCT data for a skills exercise.
 The analysis focuses on B Line performance trends during 2024–2025.

 Raw data files are not included; all inputs are sourced from the New York Open Data Portal as specified in the assignment.